-And here’s the long answer: Recently, Regional Coordinator Amy Green from Texas emailed Mary Cunningham, our Regional Coordinator Convener in Arizona “I was looking on the GTW Global Matrix site, hoping to find some info on activism.
-Is there some document, link, or events that other RC’s have coordinated?
-Would love to know what activisms GTW Global Matrix has focused on.”
+In 2014, a new Regional Coordinator asked: I was looking on the GTW Global Matrix site, hoping to find some info on activism.
+Would love to know what activisms GTW Global Matrix has focused on.

-Mary’s response: You have raised some questions we have considered over the years!
+You have raised some questions we have considered over the years!
 In the beginning (before my time) GTW seemed to be very socially active, even going to Africa and maybe Australia for activist events.
-Over the years GTW has moved to a more spiritual activism, realizing that until we ourselves are awakened to personal transformation can we then move outward in our lives to planetary transformation.
+Over the years, GTW has moved to a more spiritual activism, realizing that only when we ourselves are awakened to personal transformation can we then move outward in our lives to planetary transformation.
 This is evident in the vision statement that we created last September at our annual Gathering.
 (We are a global sisterhood that connects women through circles.
 We create a safe place to share our true selves.
 Meeting in circle, we find our voices, claim our power, and celebrate our self-worth, leading to personal and planetary transformation.)

 Because of the type of women who are drawn to GTW, social or political activism is a part of the lives of most of us, as it is with you as well.
 In addition to WACENA’s mission for the girls and women, I am also extremely involved with our own LGBT community and marriage equality.
 There are some GTW circles who have speakers in to discuss immigration challenges or sex trafficking and other such topics, and that is done according to the interests of the women of those circles.
 As a global matrix sisterhood, we don’t have a select document of activism, but we all support the work, efforts, resources and energies of the women of GTW who are “doing the work” in the other parts of their lives.
-Does this make sense?

-Then, from Donna Ahlstrand in California: Well said, Mary.
 Another way to put our current position on activism is that we are focusing as an organization on circles of women – teaching circle to other women, supporting women who do circles, talking and writing about them, using circle in retreats, classrooms, offices, and conference settings.
 We “keep it simple” this way, and there is no question what we are “about.”

 It is, however, true that many women connected with GTW are activists for a long list of causes.
 The way GTW is put together allows everyone to choose their own, spreading our heart-centered actions far and wide.
 Our hope is that progress in any activism might be accomplished through the judicious use of circle principles.